lizmat/REPL/README.md

   * all relevant items from the CORE:: namespace

-  * any relevant items from the direct context
+  * any relevant items from the direct context (such as a REPL command)

   * \^123 will tab-complete to ¹²³